micropython/micropython/docs/library/esp32.rst

     two most useful ones are predefined as `esp32.HEAP_DATA` for data heap regions and `esp32.HEAP_EXEC` for executable regions as used by the native code emitter.

-    Free IDF heap memory in the `esp32.HEAP_DATA` region is available to be automatically added to the MicroPython heap to prevent a MicroPython allocation from failing.
-However, the information returned here is otherwise *not* useful to troubleshoot Python allocation failures, use `micropython.mem_info()` instead.
-The "max new split" value in `micropython.mem_info()` output corresponds to the largest free block of ESP-IDF heap that could be automatically added on demand to the MicroPython heap.

     The return value is a list of 4-tuples, where each 4-tuple corresponds to one heap and contains: the total bytes, the free bytes, the largest free block, and the minimum free seen over time.